What time does school open and close?

 Can I help in the classroom?

 Due to the number of staff we employ we regret to decline help from parents in the classrooms themselves, although some parents volunteer to run after-school clubs which the children really enjoy.
-All parents who do volunteer are subject to a DBS check.
+All parents who volunteer are subject to a DBS check.

 Why do my child’s clothes keep going missing?